-NOW WHEREFORE, Appellants - Plaintiffs Barthel D. Waggoner and Jacqueline M. Waggoner do respectfully pray that after Oral Argument and due consideration of the facts, law, and arguments made herein that this Court enter an Order reversing the Interlocutory Order issued by the Circuit Court for Adams County granting the partial motion for summary judgment to Appellees - Defendants Edward A. Williamson; Edward A. Williamson, P.A.; and Michael J. Miller and remanding this matter to the Circuit Court for Adams County for further proceedings in accordance with the ruling of the Court.
+NOW WHEREFORE, Appellants - Plaintiffs Barthel D. Waggoner and Jacqueline M. Waggoner do respectfully pray that after Oral Argument and due consideration of the facts, law, and arguments made herein that this Court enter an Order reversing the Interlocutory Order issued by the Circuit Court for Adams County and remanding this matter to the Circuit Court for Adams County for further proceedings including a trial by jury in accordance with the ruling of the Court.